Sampling the Arts Online

 Creative Discovery: Projects & Pedagogy

-A new category that anticipates more creative encounter on our campus as we turn our eyes toward the Summer and Fall of 2020 at UC Berkeley.
+A new category that anticipates more creative encounter on our campus as we turn our eyes toward Fall of 2020 at UC Berkeley.

 Artivive is an augmented reality (AR) tool that allows artists to create new dimensions of art by linking physical with digital art.
-Artists can take visitors on a journey in time and explain what lies behind, enhance the art with illustrations or show how the artworks were made.
 Visit the Arts + Design Artivive resources page to learn how you can mobilize the use of Artivive to enhance and scale creative pedagogy.

 Faculty: Arts + Design will fund the use of Artivive in courses that use AR in creative pedagogy.
 Please send an email to Soomin Suh, Communications Coordinator at the Berkeley Arts + Design Initiative, at firstname.lastname@example.org, for more details on how to get involved.